A Beautifully Constructed Orientation App

 The University of Oregon’s orientation guide saw about 6,800 unique downloads for about 4,500 students that attended the sessions.
 That accounts for a 100% adoption among students and additional interest in the guide from parents.

 App adoption was a part of the plan from the beginning.
-Such high adoption rates were a result of pre-orientation promotion, including one mailing and four emails – all which included a link to the Guidebook-provided, app-specific landing page.
+Such high adoption rates were a result of pre-orientation promotion, including one mailing and four emails – all of which included a link to the Guidebook-provided, app-specific landing page.

 “Students are on their phone already.
 We want to be there too.”